Canine Genetic Disease And DNA Health Screening.

 Dogs have 39 pairs of chromosomes, compared to humans who have just 23 pairs.
 Chromosomes are organised into shorter segments of DNA called genes.
 Each gene provides information for cell function and the expression of specific traits.
 Thus, various cells in the body produce proteins that work together to produce physical, or behavioural, characteristics.

-Genetic abnormality.
+Genetic abnormalities.

 Sometimes, genes can undergo a change – (mutation).
 As a result, there can be either, a missing, extra, or irregular section of DNA.
-Very often these changes do not result in any kind of dysfunction of the organism.
+Very often, these changes do not result in any kind of dysfunction of the organism.

 However, where a crucial protein involving sight is lacking, for example, this can result in PRA – (progressive retinal atrophy).